-It is important to understand that electric fireplaces aren’t typically made for outdoor use at all.
-They are intended to be used with enclosed spaces where you don’t need an incredibly high BTU output and to warm home and keep your electricity bill down.
+It is important to understand that electric fireplaces aren’t typically made for outdoor use.
+They are intended to be used in enclosed spaces where you don’t need an incredibly high BTU output and to warm your home and keep your electricity bill down.
 For outdoor use, you can get electric heating devices, but they will be made specifically for the outdoors, will have a very high BTU output, and will use quite a lot of electricity.
-It is because of this that a backyard fire pit that uses gas will usually cost you less in terms of warming the area around it.
+It is because of this that a gas-fueled backyard fire pit will usually cost you less in terms of warming the area around it.

 With a fire pit kit, there are tons of features you should be aware of.
-You can get one that is a table pit itself, or even a smaller one made to go on the tabletop of your patio.
-Keep in mind that tabletop patio heaters that use gas aren’t going to be nearly as powerful as the larger standalone pits.
+You can get one that is a table fire pit itself or even a smaller one made to go on the tabletop of your patio.
+Keep in mind that gas tabletop patio heaters are not going to be nearly as powerful as the larger standalone fire pits.

-The material of the pit is something to consider.
-Some are made of stainless steel, while others can be made of natural stone or ledgestone with strong durability.
-Magnesium oxide for additional fire protection.
+The material of the fire pit is something to consider.
+Some are made of stainless steel, while others can be made of natural stone or ledgestone with strong durability—magnesium oxide for additional fire protection.
 You can even get a concrete fire pit.
-Regardless of what stone you get, you will likely still be using a stainless steel burner.
+Regardless of what stone you get, you will likely still be using a stainless-steel burner.

-In the fire bowl itself, you can use things like a lava rock arrangement or fire pit art in the form of fire glass inside of the gas fire bowl or burner pan.
-Fire glass in the fire bowl or burner pan can look interesting with a bright, glowing color to it.
+In the fire bowl or burner pan, you can use things like a lava rock arrangement or fire pit art in the form of fire glass.
+Fire glass can look attractive with a bright, glowing color to it.
 Of course, these things can be combined as well.
-You can easily have a concrete fire pit with a fire bowl that uses glass to bring more color to an otherwise gray and monotone pit.
+You can easily have a concrete fire pit with a fire bowl that uses glass to bring more color to an otherwise gray and monotone fire pit.